School-of-Cloud/gke-podcast-resources/README.md

 ### Services

-- ets create a simple service for our cluster.
+- Lets create a simple service for our cluster.
 I'm going to focus on a NodePort because thats the most appropriate service to expose our simple pod in this development setting to the outside world.
 A LoadBalancer would be overkill for this app.

 ```yaml
 apiVersion: apps/v1